-On the cutting edge of societal evolution, Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.
+On the cutting edge of societal evolution, Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies, here I am meeting and surpassing all audience expectations every day while executing assigned host duties flawlessly.

 Zero mistakes so far.

-Don that orgasm story, that's a UK story, right?
+Dawn, that orgasm story, that's a UK story, right?

 Yeah, I've got it in a stack.

-There's I got a story in one of the UK newspapers that is very healthy for an orgasm a day.
+I got a story in one of the UK newspapers that is very healthy for an orgasm a day.

-They're teaching this to kids.
+They're teaching this to kids in the UK.

-We'll have we'll have details also.
+We'll have details also.

 This New York Times story that came up on Sunday about Cheney and the CIA and a secret plan.